nasa/nos3/docs/wiki/Scenario_Controlling_ADCS_During_Science.md

 Once the vehicle enters Science Active, verify that:
 * All 4 variables have flipped from their low, disabled states to their high, enabled states.
-* When the spacecraft leaves CONUS, goes to Safe Mode (manually or otherwise), or has its state of charge go below 60% (which you can cause with the Sim Bridge commands) you observe that the switches return to their disabled states once the associated RTS has finished running.
+* When the spacecraft leaves CONUS, goes to Science Passive Mode (manually or otherwise), or has its state of charge go below 60% (which you can cause with the Sim Bridge commands) you observe that the switches return to their disabled states once the associated RTS has finished running.
 ![adcsDuringScience_SciencePass](_static/scenario_adcs_during_science/science_pass.png)
 ![adcsDuringScience_SciencePass_SimBridgePowerExit](_static/scenario_adcs_during_science/science_pass_simbridge_power_exit.png)
 ![adcsDuringScience_SciencePass_SimBridgePowerReentry_CONUSExit](_static/scenario_adcs_during_science/science_pass_simbridge_power_reentry.png)